Last updated

 • Customer support teams managing high volumes of inbound queries

-• Brands running marketing campaigns through WhatsApp
+• Sales organizations running campaigns through WhatsApp

-• Platforms needing CRM or chatbot integrations
+• Teams needing CRM or chatbot integrations to track all prospect communications

 How to access WhatsApp Business API